 A tranquil spot at the north end of greater Fort Lauderdale with epic views of the Hillsboro Lighthouse, whose light is one of the most powerful in the world.

 Be sure to check out the Barefoot Mailman statue at the base of the lighthouse.
 It commemorates James “Ed” Hamilton, who delivered mail along the beach from Palm Beach to Miami, a route that spanned 68 miles and took seven days to complete.
-The route was mostly spent walking barefoot on the beach, hence the name.
+The route was mostly spent walking barefoot on this Fort Lauderdale beach, hence the name.

 Hillsboro Beach is also known for its sea turtle nesting sites and the many yachts that drift in and out of the Hillsboro Inlet each day.